The road to UBC’s Next Century will take several months. You can view a process timeline here.

 Steering committee members

 The Steering Committee is made up of faculty, staff, students and alumni.
-See a complete list of members (PDF).
+See a list of steering committee members (PDF).

 Do you have a question about the strategic planning process?
 Email firstname.lastname@example.org